inefix/Decentralized-LoRa/ForwardingNetworkServer/README.md

 ## Usage

-Before running the _FNS_ program, please provide the following variables in the .env file:
+Before running the _FNS_ program, please provide the following variables in a .env file:
 * MONGO_DB=MongoDB credentials
 * NODE_ADDRESS=the address of a node connected to the Ethereum blockchain
 * ETHER_ADDRESS=an Ethereum address